Ireland to push for EU sanctions on ‘terrorist’ settlers in the West Bank

 “It also runs the risk of provoking a further implosion in the West Bank, which is the last thing we need right now.
 And it’s interesting that the United States have led the way on that particular issue and Europe should be very clear and following on that.”

-When asked about whether Ireland would move unilaterally to impose sanctions such as travel bans on individuals if the EU agrees not to impose sanctions, Mr Martin said: “Yes we can, and we’re certainly very open to that.”
+Asked if Ireland will move unilaterally to impose sanctions such as travel bans on individuals if the EU agrees not to impose sanctions, Mr Martin said: “Yes we can and we’re certainly very open to that.”

-He said that Ireland aims to agree to measures through Europe because it has more of an impact, but “we want to push that the EU should do it as an entity”.
+He said Ireland aims to agree to measures through Europe because it has more of an impact – but “we want to push that the EU should do it as an entity”.

-“We have to be very clear, I think from a European Union level, that we do not in any way find this behaviour by the settlers acceptable but that we must take action to demonstrate both symbolically and in real terms our opposition to what’s going on in the West Bank right now.”
+He added: “We have to be very clear: I think, from a European Union level, that we do not in any way find this behaviour by the settlers acceptable but that we must take action to demonstrate both symbolically and in real terms our opposition to what’s going on in the West Bank right now.”

+Irish premier Leo Varadkar said it is Ireland’s “very strong view” that there is no military solution to the conflict between Israel and Palestine.

+Mr Varadkar has expressed concern about starvation and disease in Gaza and said he and three other countries are going to push for a “lengthy” ceasefire at EU level.

+“We’ve a very strong view here in Ireland – and certainly Spain, Malta, Belgium – we’ve a very strong view that we need a lengthy ceasefire, a prolonged ceasefire, because the length of suffering now in Gaza for ordinary innocent Palestinian people, in my view, is unbearable,” he said.

+“We’re getting to the point, according to the UN, where we may see starvation and we may see the spread of diseases because of the lack of food and water and that, in my view, is a disproportionate response and ultimately may lead to further people becoming radicalised and further trouble down the line.”

-Mr Martin said that he would also be calling for the “unhindered and unconditional resumption” of EU aid to the Palestinian Authority.
+Mr Martin said he will also be calling for the “unhindered and unconditional resumption” of EU aid to the Palestinian Authority.